whelan-low/tp/docs/UserGuide.md

 Expected output:
 The command will display the list of all students along with their student information.
 If there are no existing students, the command will return a message indicating that there are no students currently.

+### Allocating students to tutorial teams : `allocate_team`

+Allocates a student to an existing tutorial team within a tutorial class.

+List of acceptable formats:<br>
+    1. `/allocate_team id/ID module/MODULE tutorial/TUTORIAL team/TEAMNAME`<br>
+    2. `/allocate_team email/EMAIL module/MODULE tutorial/TUTORIAL team/TEAMNAME`<br>
+    3. `/allocate_team index/INDEX module/MODULE tutorial/TUTORIAL team/TEAMNAME`<br>

+- All fields from any acceptable formats have to be specified.
+- Leading/trailing spaces are removed.
+- A student cannot be added to the same tutorial team, under the same module and tutorial class, more than once.
+- The index specified is with respect to the index of the student in the tutorial class.

+Pre-conditions:
+1. The student you want to add has to already exist in the TAHelper system.
+2. The tutorial class has to be associated and exist in the module specified.
+3. The student you want to add has to already exist in the tutorial class specified.
+4. The team you want to allocate the student into has to already exist within the specified tutorial class.

+Important note:
+- Specifying more than one way to allocate student such as `/allocate_team id/ID email/EMAIL module/MODULE tutorial/TUTORIAL team/TEAMNAME` is not advised.<br>
+This is because TAHelper will prioritise looking for the student that matches the ID specified rather than the email specified.
+This prioritisation is a feature of the system.

+Expected output:
+Upon a successful allocation, the command will return a confirmation message stating that the specified student contact has been allocated to the tutorial team.

+Examples:
+1. `/allocate_team id/A1234567Z module/CS2101 tutorial/T01 team/team1`<br>

+Explanation: This allocates a student with ID matching `A1234567Z` in the tutorial class `T01` to a tutorial team `team1` of the tutorial class `T01` under the module `CS2101`.

+2. `/allocate_team email/johndoe@gmail.com module/CS2101 tutorial/T01 team/team2`<br>

+Explanation: This allocates a student with email matching `johndoe@gmail.com` in the tutorial class `T01` to a tutorial team `team1` of the tutorial class `T01` under the module `CS2101`.

+3. `/allocate_team index/1 module/CS2101 tutorial/T01 team/team1`<br>

+Explanation: This allocates a student with index position `1` in the tutorial class `T01` to a tutorial team `team1` of the tutorial class `T01` under the module `CS2101`.

 ### Adding new tutorial class : `add_class`